View MANUEL AVILA's Obituary on IVPressOnline.com and share memories

 |

 Manuel Avila Jr., 47, of Brawley passed away peacefully on Wednesday, January 8, 2020.
 He was born on January 4, 1973, in Brawley, CA. He attended Miguel Hidalgo and Myron D. Witter Elementary Schools in Brawley.
 He graduated from Brawley Union High School on June 1991.
 He obtained his Associate of Arts Degree in Accounting and worked for the State of California in San Diego for 10 years.
 Manuel was known for making everyone laugh and being the life of the party.
 His happiest moments were spent with his family, especially his nieces and nephews.
 He will be greatly missed and forever remain in our hearts.
 Manuel is preceded in death by his father, Manuel J. Avila.
 He is survived by his mother, Irene Avila; sister, Irma Caldwell; brother-in-law, Randy Caldwell Sr.; nephews Joseph (Samantha) Gonzales and Randy Caldwell Jr.; nieces Ashley and Sarah Caldwell; great nieces and nephews, Bella, Kayden, Mason, Zoe, Madelyn, Noah and Lauren; as well as numerous, aunts, uncles and cousins.
-Services will be held on Wednesday, January 22, 2020, at St. Margaret Mary Church in Brawley, CA. Viewing will be at 10 a.m.
-Rosary at 10:30 a.m. and Mass at 11 a.m.
+Services will be held on Wednesday, January 22, 2020 at St. Margaret Mary Church in Brawley, CA. Rosary will begin at 9:30 a.m. and mass at 10 a.m.
 Burial will immediately follow at Riverview Cemetery in Brawley.